Cheers to the heartland: Neighbourhood bars rock, from Sengkang to Clementi

 “Plus, the journey home from city centre spots is frustrating for someone who lives in Choa Chu Kang (like me).”

 Communications manager Paul Jerusalem, a 30-year-old heartland resident from Buangkok, feels that it is good to have more options for bargoers to choose from.
-He says: “Having third places in the heartland is really nice, but the reality is that most people my age have friends who live all over Singapore, so central locations are more convenient for us.”
+He says: “Having third places (a social hangout that is neither home nor work) in the heartland is really nice, but the reality is that most people my age have friends who live all over Singapore, so central locations are more convenient for us.”

 Decentralisation has long been a cornerstone of Singapore’s urban strategy.
 Over recent decades, the Urban Redevelopment Authority has placed greater focus on areas like Jurong Lake District and Punggol Digital District as hubs for commerce, leisure and employment – thus reducing the need for residents to commute into the Central Business District.